 - 1. Iron Overload, Chronic Transfusion-Related.
 Approve for 1 year if the patient meets ONE of the following (A or B): - A) Initial Therapy.
 Approve if the patient meets ALL of the following (i, ii, and iii): - i.
 Patient is receiving blood transfusions at regular intervals for a chronic condition; AND Note: Examples of chronic conditions include thalassemia syndromes, myelodysplastic syndrome, chronic anemia, and sickle cell disease. - ii.
 Prior to starting chelating therapy, serum ferritin level was > 1,000 mcg/L [documentation required]; AND - iii.
-The medication is prescribed by or in consultation with a hematologist. - B) Patient is Currently Receiving a Deferasirox Product.
-Approve if the patient is benefiting from therapy, as confirmed by the prescriber. - Note: Examples of benefit from therapy include reduction in serum ferritin levels, stable disease, and reduced organ iron load. - 2.
+The medication is prescribed by or in consultation with a hematologist; OR - B) Patient is Currently Receiving deferasirox.
+Approve if the patient is benefiting from therapy, according to the prescriber. - Note: Examples of benefit from therapy include reduction in serum ferritin levels, stable disease, and reduced organ iron load. - 2.
 Iron Overload, Chronic Non-Transfusion-Dependent Thalassemia Syndromes.
 Approve for 1 year if the patient meets ONE of the following (A or B): - A) Initial Therapy.
 Approve if the patient meets BOTH of the following (i and ii): - i.
 Prior to starting chelating therapy, serum ferritin level was > 300 mcg/L [documentation required]; AND - ii.
-The medication is prescribed by or in consultation with a hematologist. - B) Patient is Currently Receiving a Deferasirox Product.
-Approve if the patient is benefiting from therapy, as confirmed by the prescriber. - Note: Examples of benefit from therapy include reduction in serum ferritin levels, stable disease, and reduced organ iron load. - II.
-Coverage of deferiprone products is recommended in those who meet one of the following criteria:
+The medication is prescribed by or in consultation with a hematologist; OR - B) Patient is Currently Receiving deferasirox.
+Approve if the patient is benefiting from therapy, according to the prescriber. - Note: Examples of benefit from therapy include reduction in serum ferritin levels, stable disease, and reduced organ iron load.